chef/automate/components/docs-chef-io/content/automate/supermarket_with_automate_ha.md

     IMAGE

 1. Select Sign In.
-If configured properly you should see the OC-ID login page from the Automate HA website.
+If the configuration is done properly you should see the OC-ID login page from the Automate HA website.
 Refer to the image below:

     IMAGE